What is in a Fairy Garden?

 Sets and figurines are available in specialty stores, arts and craft suppliers, and- of course- online!
 If you want everything you’ll need for a particular theme in one go, there’s a plethora of options online.

 Even if you are looking for a general type of figurine or statuette, your resources online are seemingly endless.

 Etsy, eBay and particularly Amazon are the top three in the online retail fairy garden arena for many.
 There are many others out there that have exactly what you’re looking for.

 What is in a Fairy Garden?
 Whatever You Want! – Let Your Inspiration Guide You!

 The fairies aren’t the only ones who benefit from creating these fairy gardens.
-You get a lot out of it too!
-The joy that comes from working with the earth.
-The satisfaction of the creative process.
-The contentment from doing something for someone else (a very tiny someone).
-It’s good for us all!
+Similarly, you get a lot out of it too!
+Joy that comes from working with the earth, satisfaction of the creative process, and contentment from doing something for someone else.
+(A very tiny someone!)

 Now that you know exactly what is in a fairy garden, you have everything you need to start planning out your own little escape for our winged friends, get going!
 Maybe you will feel inspired and throw one together using what you’ve got right now!

 Do you need some more ideas to get started?
 Check out our Top 10 Gardening Ideas for Fairy Gardens!

 What is in a Fairy Garden Conclusion

 I hope you have the best time and I can’t wait to see what you come up with!
 Do you still have questions about what’s in fairy gardens?
 Please share your questions, pictures and stories about your very own fairy garden with me by sending an email to firstname.lastname@example.org or posting it to our Social media pages!!